 Île-de-France Region scholarships

 Awarded on social criteria and on application from the School, they cover all destinations.
-Students with a “family quotient” of €19,198 or less (amount subject to change) may make an application.
+Students with a “family quotient” of €19,198 in 2016or less (amount subject to change) may make an application.

 CDEFI mobility allowances (ARFITEC program)